Today 748 million people around the world still have no clean water to drink.

 Make Your Voice be Heard

-Pledge your support by speaking out to the US government about the importance of making water sanitation a global priority through the Sustainable Development Goals.
+Pledge your support by speaking out about the importance of making water sanitation a global priority through the Sustainable Development Goals.

 Wear #Blue4Water on Friday, March 20